About

 2020 Stay Golden mural at 33rd Street and Diamond Street, Lead artists Gerald Brown and Isaac Scott, Philadelphia, PA

-2015 Public collection of Gustavus Department of Art and Art History, Saint Peter, MN
+2015 Public display, Gustavus Department of Art and Art History, Saint Peter, MN

-2015 Permanent display, Gustavus Department of English and Writing Center, Saint Peter, MN
+2015 Public display, Gustavus Department of English and Writing Center, Saint Peter, MN

-2014 Permanent display, Park Grove Branch Library, Cottage Grove, MN
+2014 Public display, Park Grove Branch Library, Cottage Grove, MN

-2011 Public collection, Culpeper Language Arts Center, Gustavus Adolphus College, Saint Peter, MN
+2011 Collection, Culpeper Language Arts Center, Gustavus Adolphus College, Saint Peter, MN

 Music and Film